Connecting to the essence

 Maya's first solo album, "To the Eagle, " is a compilation of Hebrew prayers composed and arranged for voice and violin.
 Her second album, "Echad," includes universal prayers from the Hebrew liturgy and poetry, including a shared Jewish-Muslim prayer, which premiered in 2006 at the Lincoln Center in New York.
 Maya's third album, "Tfilati," is arranged for piano and solo voice, and is the first album of the Psalms Project.

 Since 2012, Maya has dedicated her work to The Psalms Project, composing universal prayers from the ancient Hebrew Psalms.
-As part of The Psalms Project, Maya performs her compositions from the Psalms and leads workshops of self-exploration and emotional healing, a process facilitated by an immersive and enveloping soundtrack of her live music.
+As part of the project, Maya leads workshops of self-exploration and emotional healing, a process facilitated by an immersive and enveloping soundtrack of her live music.
 The Psalms Project concerts and workshops are offered live in the Galilee and worldwide via Zoom.